 Often, teachers stick with well known African Americans like Martin Luther King, Jr., Rosa Parks, and Barack Obama.
-While these are inspiring people with inspiring stories, there are so many other influential people to introduce your students to.
+While these are inspiring people with inspiring stories, there are so many other influential people to introduce your upper elementary students to.

 The biographies below are some of my favorite.
 They tell stories of perseverance and overcoming odds.
 My 3rd grade students used some of these biographies when completing their Black History Month Research Project every year.